 # PPE, including gowns, should be changed between patients.

-& respirator is not required if the patient on the day of treatment self-administered an OTC COVID-19 antigen diagnostic test with a negative result.
+& respirator is not required if the patient, on the day of treatment, has tested negative for COVID-19 or other respiratory virus.
 A surgical mask must be worn instead.

 + For staff performing in-office laundering duties, gloves and appropriate clinical attire must be worn.
 Use of face shield or eye protection are recommended.
 Follow established protocols for cleaning patient care areas.